 You must file an acreage report with your crop insurance agent by the Acreage Reporting Date (ARD) You must also provide documentation of your organic status as follows:

-For Certified Organic Acreage:
+For certified Organic Acreage:

 A written certification from a certifying agent indicating the name of the person certified, effective date of certification, certificate number, types of commodities certified, and name and address of the certifying agent.
 If your certificate is not in effect, you must provide documentation that you have requested your certification by the ARD.
 A certificate issued from the National Organic Program’s Organic Integrity Database is acceptable.

-For Transitional Acreage:
+For transitional Acreage:

 An approved organic plan is required or written documentation from a certifying agent that indicates an approved organic plan is in effect.
 The approved organic plan must: